Am I Too Old to Learn Classical Guitar?

 Starting Can be Scary at Any Age – Just Do It

-If starting guitar later in life, it’s good to remember: Guitar is hard for everyone.
+If you’re starting to play guitar later in life, it’s good to remember: Guitar is hard for everyone.
 Reading music on guitar is a struggle at first for everyone.
 It’s never easy.

 Starting guitar is no easier at 40 than it is at 90.
 For us all, there are new skills to learn.
 We must learn new coordination.
 We must learn a new musical language and think in new ways.
 And this is work for anyone, at any age.

-So we can expect guitar to be challenging.
+So we can expect guitar to be challenging, especially when we first get started.
 We can expect it to come slower than it “should”.
 Everyone everywhere has to work hard for each incremental improvement.
 It’s the way of it.

 Instead of fearing this, we can jump in and get started.
-Each day can bring new discovery and worthwhile challenge.
+Each day can bring new discoveries and worthwhile challenges.
 Each moment spent on guitar is something we do for ourselves, just for fun.